[Major revision–posted 2/27/23 (replaces 6/28/22 edition)]

 |Formal solicitation responses will be obtained by the Procurement Services Office on procurements above $100,000 that do not conform with one of the other procurement types listed in this OP.

 c.
 The financial manager and their delegates are required to solicit and procure from HUBs to the fullest extent possible.
 For assistance in identifying potential HUBs, contact the Procurement Services Office at email@example.com.
 Refer to OP 72.12, Historically Underutilized Businesses, for additional information.

 d.
 State and federal laws and TTU operating policies and procedures prohibit splitting procurement transactions to circumvent the requirements outlined in this OP.

 8. Prohibited Procurements

-(2) Procurements in which the officer or employee of TTU has received a personal benefit from the vendor are prohibited.
+a.
+The procurement of goods or services for personal use or personal resale is prohibited.
+Procurements in which the officer or employee of TTU has received a personal benefit from the vendor are prohibited.
+All transactions must comply with ethics and standards of conduct requirements in Chapter 03 of the TTU System Regents' Rules.

 c.
 Vendors on Hold

-Departments may not make any procurement or payment to a vendor who is on hold with the state of Texas or the federal government.
-Individuals who obligate TTU with a vendor on hold will be held personally liable for payment of any obligations.
+Any transaction, including a requisition, purchase order, PCard, or any payment to a vendor who is on hold with the State of Texas or the federal government is prohibited.
+Any faculty, staff, or student who attempts to obligate TTU with a vendor on hold will be held personally liable for payment of any obligations to that vendor.